Share this:

 Which prompts should I track on ChatGPT and Perplexity?

 Not every query is worth chasing.
-The best prompts to track are commercial and transactional ones that signal buying intent, as well as recurring informational questions in your niche.
+The best prompts to track on ChatGPT are commercial and transactional ones that signal buying intent, as well as recurring informational questions in your niche.
 Group them into clusters for stronger authority across related topics.
 Learn more in our article on What prompts to track on ChatGPT and Perplexity.

 How do I pick the right AI search tool in 2026?